No obligation to purchase.

 - Day 5: Thousand of pagodas at Shwe Baw Kyunn.

 Myanmar is full of fabulous locations brimming with beauty, be it either of a cultural or natural kind.
-However, the Irrawaddy River has a privileged place in the Myanmar consciousness, and there's no better way to become attuned with the enchanting rhythm of this country than by floating upstream on its waters.
+However, the Irrawaddy River has a privileged place in the Myanmar consciousness, and there's no better way to become attuned with the enchanting rhythm of this country than by floating upstream on its waters for 1 week.
 And, in turn, there is clearly no better way to do this than on the un-rivalled luxury of the Amara cruises.
 This is the way to really experience Myanmar: a cruise taking you past colourful little towns, stately old capitals, and some of the most exquisite scenery that this part of the world can offer.
 Step on board: timeless memories await.

 About the boat:

 The Amara River Cruise is a traditional Myanmar riverboat travelling along the Irrawaddy River.
 It is made of teak wood and was completely refurnished by local craftsmen in 2003.
 It is 30 meters / 100 feet long and with a shallow draft of 1 meter / 3 feet.
 With two Japan made 180hp Hino engines it can go as far north as to Bamaw.